ordercloud-api/ordercloud-dotnet-catalyst/README.md

 A foundational library for building OrderCloud middleware, plugins and extensions with ASP.NET Core.
 A toolbox of helpers for authentication, performant bulk requests, error handling, jobs, project setup, ect.

 See [dotnet-catalyst-examples](https://github.com/ordercloud-api/dotnet-catalyst-examples) for a starter template of a middleware project that uses this library.
-Targeted guides are found in the examples project.
+Targeted guides are found there.

 If you're building solutions for OrderCloud using ASP.NET Core and find a particular task difficult or tedious, we welcome you to [suggest a feature](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst/issues/new) for inclusion in this library.